Book an appointment using SetMore

-Family Law Cases in Texas: Initiating a child support case
+Family Law Cases in Texas: Initiating a Child Support Case

-If you want to begin a family law case involving child support matters, it is recommended that you contact an attorney before doing so.
+If you want to begin a family law case involving child support cases, it is recommended that you contact an attorney before doing so.
 I know- shock of the century- a family law attorney is recommending that you hire a family law attorney.

 Trust me on this one, though; Child Support cases require an experienced hand.
 The investment you make in your attorney can pale in comparison when looking at your potential gains in support or savings in support, depending upon if you are the parent who will receive or pay child support.

-The initial filing in a child support case is called a Suit Affecting the Parent-Child Relationship.
-There will be two other parties to your SAPCR- the other parent as well as the Attorney General of Texas.
-The Attorney General needs to be notified whenever you attempt to modify the amount of child support being paid.
+The term “Suit Affecting the Parent-Child Relationship” refers to the initial filing in a child support case.
+Your SAPCR will involve two other parties: the other parent and the Attorney General of Texas.
+You need to notify the Attorney General whenever you attempt to modify the amount of child support being paid.

 Your hiring an attorney to file this SAPCR is an advantage over going about it yourself or contacting the Attorney General.
 First and foremost, your attorney can often work your case more efficiently than one of the attorneys for the Attorney General's office, thereby hastening the pace with which your case resolves itself.
 A quick mediation setup at the beginning of a case can often allow you to complete the process with relatively little spent on attorney's fees.